xingyin2024/git-class/read-before-class.md

-# Read Before Class: Setting Up Visual Studio Code for Git
+# Read Before Class

+## Setting Up Visual Studio Code for Git

 This file includes instructions on how to set up Visual Studio Code (VS Code) for the Git class by enabling the `code .` command on both Mac and Windows.
 It serves as a precursor to the class, ensuring that students are ready to follow along with the examples and exercises in the Git class.